HBLocker/Diving-into-the-Trust-Zone/Readme.md

 ### Close_Device

-close_device is used to close the device, operator.delete(param_1) deletes the device handle.
+close_device is used to close the device, TEEC_CloseSession(param_1 + 0x1a8); is first called, closing the session created.
+Then TEEC_FinalizeContext is then called which then closed the connection.
+Finaly operator.delete(param_1); is called which deeltes hw_delete_t.

 ```c++
 undefined8 gatekeeper::TrustKernelGateKeeperDevice::close_device(hw_device_t *param_1)